-Entrance Requirements (for admission to coursework at the pre-candidacy level)
+Entrance Requirements (for admission to course work at the pre-candidacy level)

-- Application for admission
+- · Application for admission

 - Official transcripts from a regionally accredited college or university, with a 3.0 minimum undergraduate GPA, and either a major or minor degree earned in the field of psychology

 - Statement of goals and objectives

-- Personal Potential Index (provided by ETS)

-- Acceptable GRE scores on file by the end of the first term.
+- GRE scores on file by the end of first term

-- · Signed GRST form
+- · Signed Graduate Studies form

-- · Signed planned program
+- Approved Program Plan

 - · Resume of work experience

-- Interview with Psychology and Counseling Faculty
+- Interview with psychology faculty

-Criteria for admission to the Master of Arts with clinical specializations program include an undergraduate major or minor in psychology or a related field, an undergraduate GPA of 3.0, and an admission index score of 897 or higher.
-We seek promising students from all backgrounds who will enhance our program and, later, the field of professional psychology.
-If an exceptionally qualified student does not have a major or minor in psychology, the recommended criteria for admission may extend to include a minimum of 12 hours of coursework in undergraduate psychology that includes coursework in Abnormal Psychology, Research Methods, Statistics, and Physiological Psychology.
+Criteria for admission to the Master of Arts with clinical specializations program includes an undergraduate major or minor in psychology or a related field, an undergraduate GPA of 3.0, and an admission index score of 897 or higher (Admissions Formula: GPA (200) + GRE Verbal + GRE Quantitative = 897 or higher)

+We seek promising students from all backgrounds who will enhance our program and the field of professional psychology.
+If an exceptionally qualified student does not have a major or minor in psychology, the recommended criteria for admission may extend to include a minimum of 12 hours of course work in undergraduate psychology that includes course work in Abnormal Psychology, Research Methods, Statistics, and

+Physiological Psychology.
 These courses provide important foundations for the core courses in all graduate psychology programs at Union.